14. Coming To Terms

 Gimli ceased to paddle.
 His eyes went wide and he interrupted Legolas ere he could continue.

-!"
+"Ai!
+Enough!
+Stop!" he begged.
+"It was terrible poetry as Merry gave it, and it is worse when sung by you!"
 He grimaced.
 "I should be very content to leave off further mention of hobbit maids and their virtues for the remainder of this night, thank you.
 The imagining of it is quite enough to defeat what little sanity I have left."

 The Elf and Dwarf looked at one another solemnly.
 Then wicked grins covered their faces and they burst into gleeful laughter.